Understanding the Types of Neurofibromatosis and Schwannomatosis

 Locations

 Sometimes, your provider may choose to keep an eye on your symptoms rather than start treatment right away.
-This may be the case if they’re stable and aren’t interfering with your daily life.
+This may be the case if symptoms are stable and aren’t interfering with your daily life.

-Your providers can recommend oral or IV (through a vein) medications to manage pain, or physical therapy to help with movement problems.
+Your providers can recommend oral or IV (intravenous, through a vein) medications to help manage pain, or physical therapy to help with movement problems.
 They may also talk with you about hearing aids, glasses and other tools to help with everyday living.

 Surgery